AldrenDeGuzman1111/memo/README.md

 2. Data Storage: Use an in-memory array or a simple file-based solution to store notes.
 3. Data Validation: Validate input data for creating and updating notes.
 4. Error Handling: Basic error handling for common scenarios (e.g., note not found).

+## validation:

+BAD REQUEST Error is either the required field(Title,note) is empty or missing or the String length exceeded 255 characters

 ## Configure SQLite Database
 Add the SQLite dependency in your pom.xml:
 ```bash